The Guide

 Henry Wellcome spent much of his fortune amassing a vast collection of anthropological relics and artefacts and in 1911 he opened a ‘historical medical museum’ next door to his company’s showroom in Wigmore Street.

-The Wellcome Collection’s permanent exhibition is Medicine Man, a cross-section of extraordinary objects from the philanthropist’s stockpile, ranging from diagnostic dolls to Napoleon’s toothbrush.
-As the photograph below shows, many of the walls are crammed with works of art.
+The Wellcome Collection’s permanent exhibition is Medicine Man, a cross-section of remarkable objects from the philanthropist’s stockpile, ranging from diagnostic dolls to Napoleon’s toothbrush.
+Many of the walls are crammed with works of art.

 There are frequent and free guided tours and widely varied special exhibitions.
 See the What’s On section of the Wellcome website for details.
-This is one of the very few London museums to offer late night opening (on Thursdays).
+This is one of the few London museums to offer late night opening (on Thursdays).
 There’s also a well-stocked bookshop (a branch of Blackwell’s) and a classy café that’s enjoyed by in-the-know office workers as well as visitors to the collection.
+The Wellcome Collection’s popularity has recently prompted the curators to add more space and facilities.